DUI License Suspension

 Once your request for an administrative hearing has been processed you may be eligible for a Temporary Alcohol License, which if granted, will allow you to drive without any restrictions.

 The administrative hearing is a separate and distinct action from the DUI charge itself.
 The hearing is in relation to your license suspension and is held in a different court from where the DUI charge will be heard.
-There is no jury, no judge, and the rules of court are different.
+There is no jury and the rules of court are different.
 The administrative hearing is your chance to challenge the police on whether there was probable cause to make an arrest for DUI and whether the breath test procedure was offered according to SLED documented procedures.

 If you win the administrative hearing your suspension is over and your full driving privileges will be restored.
 If you fail to challenge your suspension or the suspension is upheld after the hearing then you will be required to enroll in the ADSAP program, will need to get a route restricted driver’s license, and if you blew 0.15% or higher you will have to have an ignition interlock device during the suspension period.